 If you are from India, you would recall that in the good old days there used to be a hawker who would not sell anything but rather would take your old clothes and exchange them for steel utensils, new clothes, or some other daily use items.

-You can term it as a barter system and Indian homemakers used to have a gala time showcasing their negotiation skills.
+You can term it a barter system and Indian homemakers used to have a gala time showcasing their negotiation skills.

-At some places, we can still spot them, but unfortunately, the steel utensils are replaced with plastic wares. (like the one lady in the picture we spotted in Udaipur, Rajasthan)
+In some places, we can still spot them, but unfortunately, the steel utensils are replaced with plastic wares. (like the one lady in the picture we spotted in Udaipur, Rajasthan)

 It was an excellent system where old clothes were refurbished & restored and sold in other markets (circular economy).